 Students will also complete the I ST 101 course, Academic Strategies, which addresses skills, such as goal setting, self-regulation, time management, and note and test taking.
 I ST 101 will help you hone your skills as a successful student in college.

 The STAR program will give you the advantage of living on campus and adjusting to college life before fall orientation begins.
-The program is residential, and students will live together in one of Randolph’s residence halls for the duration of the two-week session, regardless of residential status for the academic year.
+The program is residential, and students will live together in one of Randolph’s residence halls beginning on August 12 of the two-week session, regardless of residential status for the academic year.
 Commuter students and residential students are encouraged to participate.
 Meals will be provided in the Dining Hall.

 STAR students must be enrolling, first-time, first-year students at Randolph College.
 You may be accepted directly into the program in your admissions letter, or you can complete the STAR inquiry form for consideration.
 Candidates are encouraged to confirm participation by July 1.
 Space in the program is limited.